 “We have no furniture.”

 Over the years, my spending habit got worse.
+By 2012, we were spending six figures a year on… stuff.
 Two brand new cars at $25K a piece?
 That seemed normal.
 A $40K wedding and a fancy Bahamian honeymoon?
-Sure that was expensive but we could afford it. $13K in restaurants spending in a single year?
-I liked to think of us as food connoisseurs.
+Sure that was expensive but we could afford it. $13K in restaurant spending in a single year?
+We liked to think of ourselves as food connoisseurs.
 Besides, why shouldn’t I treat myself?
-I was putting a full 6% into my 401K every year to get my employer match.
-So I continued on my adventures in spending.
+I was putting a full 6% into my 401(K) every year to get my employer match.
+So I continued my adventures in spending.

-By 2013, I decided changing employers would shake things up and give me a much-needed morale boost, so I jumped to another big firm in the area.
-The pay bump and new faces helped a bit, but within a few months, I became unhappy once again.
+In 2013, I decided changing employers would shake things up and give me a much-needed morale boost, so I jumped to another big firm in the area.
+The pay bump and new faces helped a bit, but within a few months, I was unhappy once again.
 What was wrong?
-I spent over $100K on toys the previous year.
+I spent thousands of dollars on toys the previous year.
 Why weren't Amazon purchases fixing my problem?

 It was around this time that a friend pointed me to a blog called Mr. Money Mustache.
 He thought it might help give me some perspective on money, so I glanced over a few posts.
 “What an interesting website” I remember thinking at the time, unaware that my life was about to change very, very quickly.

-A few weeks later, my wife was in a terrible car accident.
+A few weeks later, the wife was in a terrible car accident.
+She was visiting her mom down in south Florida when a sheriff's officer ran a red light with no sirens and T-boned her in an intersection.
 The Honda was totaled, but thankfully she walked away with only minor injuries.
 Soon after, the insurance company sent us a check for $10K- the depreciated value of the $25K car she purchased new just a few years earlier.

 That night, as we sat on the fancy leather sofa in our filled-to-the-brim-with-stuff house, my wife once again convinced me that something was fundamentally wrong.